-

 - Motorists should expect the inside lanes to be closed on both northbound and southbound SR 739 from north of the Caloosahatchee River to SR 78.

-Motorists should use caution as crews work near the roadway.
+- Motorists should use caution as crews work on and near the roadway.

 -